 We recently discussed some open-source alternatives to Google Chrome, or rather Chromium and its derivatives.
 Most of those browsers were not very great on features and were somewhat minimalistic.
 Min takes minimalism to the next level and it both works, and doesn’t.
 At first glance, it seems Min doesn’t even support tabs but it does.
 You have to guess where the address bar would be because it’s not clear.
 Remember the first time you ditched the cluttered Internet Explorer or Firefox UI for Chrome?
 Multiply that feeling by a factor of 10.
 So yes, even though Min is a minimalist open source web browser, it can be overwhelming at first.

 The address bar is right where the tab title is, and you’d have to click on it to make it appear.
 Multiple open tabs have never looked as minimal and they’re really less distractive.
 That may not be a good thing for everyone.
 What everyone will appreciate though is how the tab bar changes colors based on the website, quite like Chrome on Android.
 That does not help functionality much but it does look cool.
-Furthermore, if you click on View in the menu bar, you can enable a Focus mode which hides every other open tab except for the current tab.
+Furthermore, if you click on View in the menu bar, you can enable a Focus mode that hides every other open tab except for the current tab.
 This is again meant to make the browsing less distractive.
 I like how tabs open next to each other too, taking up an equal amount of space and filling the entire width.
 This makes it easier to switch when you only have about 3 or 4 tabs open.